nicolas/bime-api/ressources/connections.md

 ===========

 (Read only)
-A connection hold informations on the datasource used, the name and type of columns along what are the user groups and security rules that has to be applied.
+A connection hold informations on the datasource used, the name and type of columns, what are the user groups and security rules that has to be applied.

 Get connections
 ---------------